GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/relicbrew.md

         - List of all registered adventurers
         - Number of equipped Relic Powers
-        - Penalty stage status
+        - Penalty Stage status
         - Relic Power history via a small bottle icon over the class name
-            - Golden bottle - currently equipped Relic Power
+            - Golden bottle: Currently equipped Relic Power
-            - Dark grey bottle - extracted Relic Power
+            - Dark grey bottle: Extracted Relic Power
         -  Up to 6 people can consume a relicbrew, but the MC is always a fixed member that can be de-selected

     === "Guide"